cadence-workflow/cadence-web/README.md

 ```
 npm run build
 ```
-3. After building the code, the server can be started by running this command from the same directory that includes the build
+3. After building the code, start the server by running this command from the same directory as the build
 ```
 npm start
 ```
-4. The webapp can be accessed now through `localhost:8088` (port can be changed using `CADENCE_WEB_PORT` environment variable)
+4. Once the webapp is ready, access it through `localhost:8088` (port can be changed using `CADENCE_WEB_PORT` environment variable)

 #### Running development environment

-To run development server, follow this steps:
+To run the development server, follow these steps:

 1. Install npm packages and download idls
 ```
 npm install && npm run install-idl && npm run generate:idl
 ```
-2. Run development server using
+2. Run the development server using
 ```
 npm run dev
 ```
-3. The webapp can be accessed now through `localhost:8088` (port can be changed using `CADENCE_WEB_PORT` environment variable)
+3. Once the webapp is ready, access it through `localhost:8088` (port can be changed using `CADENCE_WEB_PORT` environment variable)

 Note: For contribution we recommend using dev containers, check [VSCode Dev Containers](#using-vscode-dev-containers) section for more information